 Did manufacturers challenge the program in court?

-Does MFP apply to commercial insurance?
+Does the MFP apply to commercial insurance?

-Does MFP affect insulin pricing differently?
+Does the MFP affect insulin pricing differently?

-How does MFP interact with the $2,000 OOP cap?
+How does the MFP interact with the $2,100 out-of-pocket cap?

 Does my plan still cover the negotiated drug?

-Does MFP apply at out-of-network pharmacies?
+Does the MFP apply at out-of-network pharmacies?

 Can I use mail-order to get my negotiated drug?